Front page

 The goal of an ambitious and innovative Estonian economy at the national level is a competitive business environment that fosters structural change towards value-added growth.

-FOOTNOTE and CO-OPERATION are the key factors for the implementation of the agreement.
+FOOTWORK and COOPERATION are the key factors for change.

 1.